 Monounsaturated fat can help reduce bad cholesterol levels, lowering your risk of heart disease and stroke.
-Monounsaturated fats also contain vitamin E, an antioxidant that most Americans (over 90 percent, according to research) don’t get enough of in their diet.
+Monounsaturated fats also contain vitamin E, an antioxidant that most Americans (over 90 percent, according to recent research) don’t get enough of in their diet.

 Avocados also contain Riboflavin.
 Also known as vitamin B2, Riboflavin is an antioxidant that fights free radicals, particles in the body that can damage your cells and DNA.

 Antioxidants may reduce or prevent some of the destruction these free radicals cause in the body.
 Riboflavin is also vital for maintaining healthy vision.

 Avocados are rich in pantothenic acid (vitamin B5) and niacin (vitamin B3).
 Like other B vitamins, niacin and pantothenic acid are crucial in turning the food you eat into energy and keeping your nervous system healthy.

 Pantothenic acid is also essential for metabolic functions like making and breaking down fats.
 At the same time, niacin is necessary for the development and function of your cells.

 Avocados are high in fiber, containing about 13 grams in a whole avocado.
 Fiber is essential in maintaining a healthy and functioning digestive system.
 Fiber isn’t digested by the body, bulking up your stool and making it easier to pass through your body.